codeque-co/codeque/README.md

 ⌛ Explore types matching and types literals -> tests on custom file

-❌ Add support for regexp identifier matches (on$ -> onClick, onHover etc)
+✅ Add support for regexp identifier matches (on$ -> onClick, onHover etc)

 ❌ Add support for multiple wildcards
   - ($$, $$) => {} is invalid while parsing function
   - $_refN // currently without ref analysis
   - $$_refN // currently without ref analysis

+❌ Add support for proposal syntaxes

+❗ Regex matching of identifier seems to be slow
+  - double the time on mac for "import { $Plus } from 'react-icons$'"
+  - maybe instead of "." regex we could be more specific
+  - it might be caused by lack of keywords for initial search
+    - try to use keywords regexes in tokens search
+    - try to escape "$" from tokens - should be faster than several regex
+    - try to use language keywords like import, for,as
+      - might not help much

 ✅ improve query parsing
   - first try to parse without brackets, then add brackets and parse once again